To cook or not to cook, that is the question when it comes to olive oil.

 I’m really glad my nephews were arguing about this.
-Not because I like to hear them argue, of course, but I do like to watch them engaged in cooking meals for themselves and learning about the do’s and don’ts to creating healthy and delicious meals.
+Not because I like to hear them argue, of course.
+I like to watch them engage in cooking meals for themselves and learning about the do’s and don’ts to creating healthy and delicious meals.

 Got a question about cooking?
 Leave it for me in the comments below.

 And, if you want to taste a delicious dish using olive oil healthfully and at the right temperature, try this Charred Broccolini.
 It’s awesome!